surveyjs/survey-creator/packages/survey-creator/README.md

     ```
     This command runs unit tests using [Karma](https://karma-runner.github.io/0.13/index.html).

-## License
+## Licensing

-The Survey Creator (Form Builder) is **not available for free commercial usage**.
-You can find more information about licensing this product on the following page: [Licenses](http://surveyjs.io/Licenses).
+Survey Creator (Form Builder) is **not available for free commercial usage**.
+You can find more information about licensing this product on the following page: [Product Licensing](https://surveyjs.io/licensing).